Cileos/shiftplan-copywriting/LANDING.md

 ## BE FLEXIBLE

-Clockwork lets you manage time so you have more of it.
+Clockwork lets you manage time so you can do more.
 Want to pick your child or go fishing?
 No problem - just check if someone's got a spare day!

 ## SAVE EVERY TIME

-Want to start that project you didn't manage to find funding for?
-Clockwork spares your time, effort and money - your workers don't need your or the HR time.
+Want to start a new project?
+Clockwork spares your time, effort and money - your workers won't need your time.

 ## START RIGHT AWAY

-Clockwork starts ticking right away.
-No trainings and tutorials are needed, but we have lots of just in case!
+No trainings or tutorials needed - introduce Clockwork painlessly / Clockwork is painless to introduce and use.

 ## CHECK YOUR STRENGTH

-You want to do something but don't know if the company'll manage?
-Clockwork will tell you about free workers and allow you to be constantly ready for action!
+Need a hand?
+Clockwork shows you which people are available.
+Always ready for action!

+## NEED GUIDANCE?

+Wizards, tutorials, screencast and more - everything to get you started is here.
+We're always happy to help!